bzw133/SHAARP.ml/docs/examples.md

 - Set the wavelength to 0.8 $\mu$m (800 nm) from the wavelength setting sub-panel.

-- In the `material selection` sub-panel, type 4 for the number of layers.
+- In the `Material Selection` sub-panel, type 4 for the number of layers.
 This includes the background (air) on the top and bottom as two distinct layers.
 - Click on `1` to edit the first layer.
 From the case studies and examples sub-panel below, click `Air`.
 This should set the first layer to air.
-Set the last layer to air by clicking on `4` in the material selection sub-panel and clicking `Air` from the `case study` sub-panel.
+Set the last layer to air by clicking on `4` in the material selection sub-panel and clicking `Air` from the `Case Study` sub-panel.

 !!! note
 	Note that air is assumed to be a dispersionless isotropic linear medium with $\infty \infty m$ point group.

 - Now click on `2` to edit the first layer of the multilayer.
 Give it a suitable name, say "Z-cut quartz".
 The crystal and optical properties of quartz are already pre-defined and saved as an example.
 To apply these properties, click on `Quartz (001)` from the case study sub-panel.

-- From the `material thickness` sub-panel, enter 121.2 ($\mu$m) to set the thickness of the quartz slab.
+- From the `Material thickness` sub-panel, enter 121.2 ($\mu$m) to set the thickness of the quartz slab.
 Since the crystal and optical properties of quartz are already defined, nothing needs to be changed in the crystal structure, crystal orientation, dielectric tensors and SHG tensor sub-panels.
 !!! note
 	   Note: In general, the user would need to manually enter the crystal and optical properties of the layer.
 See the Input Panel section of the manual for more details and instructions.